Kudaschov/ViCalc/README.md

 # ViCalc

-ViCalc is an open-source touch-typing calculator with key-preselect function (Python).
+ViCalc is an open-source touch-typing scientific calculator with key-preselect function (Python).
 It combines the simplicity of a traditional calculator with the power of a PC, allowing users to perform calculations without leaving the keyboard.

 <img src="docs/images/ViCalc.png" alt="ViCalc Screenshot" width="550" />